Baseball's Sad Lexicon: Context in baseball history

 Frank Chance joined the Chicago Cubs in 1898 as a reserve catcher, backing up Tim Donahue and Johnny Kling.
 Frank Selee, the Cubs' manager, decided that Chance would be better suited as a first baseman.
 Chance at first opposed the move and even threatened to quit, but he ultimately obliged.

 Joe Tinker was a third baseman in minor league baseball but in 1902 made the Cubs as a shortstop, replacing Barry McCormick.

 Johnny Evers made his major league debut with the Cubs on September 1, 1902 at shortstop, with Selee moving Tinker from shortstop to third base.
 Three days later, Selee returned Tinker to shortstop and assigned Evers to second base to back up Bobby Lowe.
 Lowe suffered a knee injury late in the 1902 season, providing Evers with more playing time.

 Tinker, Evers, and Chance first appeared in a game together on September 13, 1902.
 They turned their first double play on September 15, 1902.
 Lowe's injury did not properly heal during the off-season, making Evers the new permanent second baseman for the Cubs in 1903.
 Chance succeeded Selee as manager during the 1905 season when Selee became ill.

 The Cubs, led by Tinker, Evers, and Chance, won the National League pennant in 1906, 1907, 1908, and 1910.
 In 1908 the Cubs clinched the pennant after defeating the Giants, in part due to Merkle's Boner.
 In the Merkle game, Tinker hit a home run off Christy Mathewson, and Evers alerted umpire Hank O'Day to Merkle's base-running gaffe.
 In the replay of the Merkle game, Tinker hit a triple off Mathewson that started the rally that gave the Cubs the victory, clinching the pennant.

 From 1906 to 1910, the Cubs turned 491 double plays, the third most in the NL during that time.
-According to Bill James' formula, "expected double plays", the Cubs led the NL with 50 more double plays than expected during those five seasons.
+According to Bill James' "expected double plays" formula, the Cubs led the NL with 50 more double plays than expected during those five seasons.
 From 1906 through 1910, the "Tinker, to Evers, to Chance" double play happened 54 times in 770 games played, and the trio did not collaborate on a double play during any of their 21 World Series games.
 In 1906, the trio committed 194 errors, though this was in part due to poor field conditions and scorers.